 Jar size: Pints

-The two main methods for preparing jams, marmalades, preserves and conserves are by cooking fruit and sugar with no added pectin or with added pectin.
+The two main methods for preparing jams, marmalades, preserves and conserves are by cooking fruit and sugar either:

 No added pectin